How to apply

 - No mātauranga Māori (Māori knowledge) is used.

-- Māori are not associated with the research process (e.g. not on any research management / advisory / governance panels, it is not inclusive of Māori land or institutions, nor the subject of any component of the research).
+- Māori are not associated with the research process (for example, not on any research management / advisory / governance panels, it is not inclusive of Māori land or institutions, nor the subject of any component of the research).

 - Work is not likely to be of greater direct relevance to Māori than members of any other group.